Important Global Message

 Mr. Benford serves as Deputy Mayor of Miami-Dade County, the largest county in the State of Florida and the eighth largest in the United States.
 Mr. Benford uses his knowledge of growth management, capital planning and economic development to provide direct oversight to the Community Action and Human Services, Corrections, Fire, Juvenile Services, Medical Examiner, Police and Public Housing and Community Development Departments.
 Additionally, he serves as a liaison to the Miami-Dade Economic Advocacy Trust, Homeless Trust, and CareerSource South Florida.

 Alina T. Hudak has served Miami-Dade for the past 30 years making a stronger government for a better community and has brought professional administration to the County’s leadership team.
-She has won accolades and respect from national and local community organizations.
-Mrs. Hudak has been a trailblazer as the first woman to run a major operational department, the first Hispanic woman appointed Assistant County Manager, and the first woman to serve as County Manager overseeing a government at that time of more than 27,000 employees in over 50 departments.
-Mrs. Hudak presently serves as Deputy Mayor overseeing the departments of Animal Services, Elections, Transit, the Citizen’s Independent Transportation Trust and the Public Health Trust.
-She also serves as the Interim Director of the Public Works and Waste Management Department.
+In her present role as Deputy Mayor, Mrs. Hudak oversees the departments of Animal Services, Elections, Transit, the Citizen’s Independent Transportation Trust and the Public Health Trust.
+She concurrently also serves as the Director of the Public Works and Waste Management Department, which encompasses approximately 1,500 employees in over 20 divisions and provides solid waste collection services and all traffic engineering and road maintenance functions for Miami-Dade County.

 Mr. Marquez is responsible for overseeing the internal management functions of the County, which include the County’s Management and Budget, Human Resources, Internal Services, Finance, Audit and Management, and Information Technology Departments.
 In addition to serving as Deputy Mayor, Mr. Marquez is also serving as Finance Director/CFO of the County.